-The Chamber encourages the General Assembly to continue to invest in business incentive programs that recognize the unique needs and challenges faced in northern Virginia, thus encouraging dynamic and growing businesses to invest in Loudoun County.
-To help create an environment in which Loudoun County can attract and retain top quality companies, priority should be given to reviewing the qualification criteria for Virginia's business incentive programs to ensure Loudoun can qualify for and benefit from these programs.
 The Chamber also supports continued and increased funding and an efficient process for award and disbursement of those funds from the Commonwealth Opportunity Fund, the Agricultural and Forestry Industries Development Fund and the Virginia Economic Development Partnership's (VEDP) programs.
-The Chamber urges that this funding include a focus on company retention and recruitment that can be utilized in northern Virginia, and recognize the importance of attracting high wage jobs in a way that is commiserate with its current focus on net number of jobs created.
+The Chamber urges that this funding include a focus on company retention and recruitment that can be utilized in northern Virginia and recognize the importance of attracting high wage jobs in a way that is commensurate with its current focus on net number of jobs created.